InkAtom/Isopod/README.md

 ### Usage

-For correct usage refer to the docs
+For correct usage refer to the docs.